KowshiqKatta/parallel_and_concurrent_programming_in_python/6 - Barriers/README.md

 - Vary the number of pairs/participants in the safe demos and observe timings.
 - Introduce a faulty participant (never arrives) to see barrier blocking.
 - Combine barriers with other primitives (locks, conditions) for multi-phase algorithms.

-## Attribution
-Examples are based on an instructional course; the user provided a course screenshot to clarify the learning goals for the `Barriers` section.